tymyrddin/blue-server/source/index.rst

 ----

-The below writeups were initially based on debian 9 hosts, and then later on ubuntu 18.04 LTS.
-Everything that applies to those two will probably also apply to newer versions and other distributions.
+The below writeups were initially based on debian 9 hosts, and then later on ubuntu 18.04 LTS, and CentOS.
+Everything that applies to those will probably also apply to newer versions.
 More or less.
-If something does not work, check the documentation for that distro and/or version for what you are trying to do.
+If something does not work, check the documentation for that distro version and/or version for what you are trying to do.

 ----